vadlasiddik01/ytShortsExtension/CHROME_EXTENSION_SETUP.md

 # YouTube Shorts Blocker Chrome Extension Setup

-This document explains how to build and install the YouTube Shorts Blocker Chrome extension from this codebase.
+This document explains how to build, package, and install the YouTube Shorts Blocker Chrome extension from this codebase.

 ## Building the Extension